SineadGalbraith/Real-Time-Hair-Rendering/README.md

 The result of this project allows hair to be rendered on simple shapes.
 The number of segments per strand of hair and the segment length can be specified before run-time to adjust the appearance of the hair within the program.

+C/C++ and OpenGL have been used for this assignment.

 ## Video Demo
 A video demonstration of this assignment can be found at: https://youtu.be/fRkMm5ZdJDg